 What to expect at a PAL session:

 PAL sessions are structured study groups to review weekly lecture concepts and practice applying them to extra problems.
 The PAL leader will often have you work in pairs or groups of three to solve the problems they selected for the session.
 S/he will circulate to make sure groups are on the right track and is more likely to ask your group questions to stimulate thinking and lead you in the right direction, than to give you answers.
 S/he might bring in a student from another group to explain how they solved a problem because PAL operates on the principle that once you can teach the material to someone else, you really know it.

-- Come weekly for practice with lecture concepts and problem solving
+Come weekly to review lecture concepts and practice problem solving